vedantgattani/DEWPAT/README.md

 - Compute the pairwise Wasserstein distance among patches for a single input image using the Sinkhorn approximation, while also visualizing the patches used in the computation and printing timing information:

   `python img_complexity.py example.jpg --timing --pairwise_emd --show_emd_intermeds --sinkhorn_emd`

+- Compute all measures (except pairwise EMD) on images in `folder`, with each resized to 65% of original size, converted to greyscale (by averaging over channels), and having applied a low-pass Gaussian blurring with $`sigma=4`$, as well as display the resulting preprocessed images:

+  `python img_complexity.py folder --blur 4 --greyscale avg --resize 0.65 --show_img`

 - List all command flags and options of the script, along with descriptions of each: